Niranjan-Kumar-Singh/TechnoHacksInternship/README.md

 ## Contributing

 Contributions to these projects are welcome.
 If you encounter any issues or have suggestions for improvements, please open an issue in the respective project's repository.

+## Feedback and Contact

+I appreciate any feedback or suggestions you may have.
+If you have any ideas for improvement or would like to get in touch, feel free to reach out to me through the contact form on the website.

 ## License